 The Congressional MS Caucus is a bipartisan caucus comprised of dedicated members of the U.S. House of Representatives and U.S. Senate who raise awareness about MS on Capitol Hill.
 The National MS Society Public Policy Office and MS activists work with MS Caucus members to seek and advance creative federal policy solutions to the challenges facing people living with MS, family members and other caregivers, and providers.
 Issues include MS research funding, access to quality care, employment and insurance issues, and disability rights.

 How can I get my member of Congress to join the MS Caucus?

-During an office visit or through a communication with the office, simply ask the member to join, discuss the benefits of joining and what joining would mean to you as a constituent and provide this handout.
+During an office visit or through a communication with the office, simply ask the member to join, discuss the benefits of joining and what joining would mean to you as a constituent.
+If your U.S. Representative wishes to join, his/her office must contact the MS Caucus Co-chairs' offices: Reps.
+Costello (PA-6) and David Price (NC-4).
+If your U.S. Senator(s) wish to join, his/her office must contact MS Caucus Chair Sen. Casey (PA).
 Be sure to follow up with the office and thank the member once s/he has joined the MS Caucus.